 Frequently Asked Questions

-This page provides you with answers to the most frequently asked questions in regards to the GAPP application process.
-If you have any questions which are not answered here or the answer is unclear, please don't hesitate to contact us: email@example.com
+This page provides you with answers to the most frequently asked questions in regard to the GAPP exchange.
+If you have any questions which are not answered here or need further clarification, please don't hesitate to contact us: email@example.com

 We are happy to help!